Back Safety: Poor Posture Hurts

 Poor posture can cause pain.
 Too much slouching puts increased pressure on the disks.
 An excessive lumbar curve can overload and inflame the vertebrae.
 As a result, the back muscles may tighten or spasm to “splint” and protect the spine.
 This adds to the pain you feel.

-Proper posture: The key to safe movement
+Correct posture: The key to safe movement

 Your spine bears your weight throughout the day.
 This is true whether you’re sleeping, standing, or bending.
 Certain positions strain your spine more than others.
-But by maintaining proper posture in all positions, you can reduce the stress on your spine.
+But by maintaining correct posture in all positions, you can reduce the stress on your spine.

 To improve your standing posture, follow these steps: